RedHopper/SnapConfig/README.md

 }
 ```

-Output of the `make example && ./example`: *You can clone SnapConfig from the GitHub repository https://github.com/RedHopper/SnapConfig.
+Output of `make example && ./example`: *You can clone SnapConfig from the GitHub repository https://github.com/RedHopper/SnapConfig.
 SnapConfig is licensed under GNU GPL 3, and one of its goals is to stay under 1000 lines!*
+# Documentation
+Everything you need to know about SnapConfig is [here](DOCS.md)
 # Roadmap
 Project's roadmap:
 * Add array support
 * Add more unit tests
-* Optimization and refactoring
+* Optimize and refactor

 # Contribution
 Any contribution or feedback is very welcome.
 You can contact me at whitesurfer@protonmail.com